the-art-of-dev/tortue-js/README.md

 tortue create page AboutUs
 ```

-For more info on create command run
+For more info on create command run:

 ```
 tortue create -h